Weigeltisaurus: Description

+The skull of Weigeltisaurus is around 6 cm long.
 Like other weigeltisaurids, the skull and lower jaws of Weigeltisaurus are covered in horns and tubercles, including a horned cranial frill present on both the parietal and squamosal bones.
 In contrast to the condition in Coelurosauravus and Glaurung, where only tubercles are present on the parietal.
 The teeth are slightly heterodont, with the front teeth being small and peg-like, while the back teeth are lance-shaped and recurved.
 The hands and feet have elongate phalanges, similar to those of extant arboreal lizards.
 At least 22 caudal vertebrae are present on the skeleton, the posterior caudal vertebrae have elongated centra, similar to those of extant lizards.
 The bones are largely hollow, exhibiting a high skeletal pneumaticity, with the outer cortical bone often less than 1 mm thick.
 A minimum of 24 pairs of elongate bony rods are present along the trunk of Weigeltisaurus.
 They are not ribs, but distinct bones, dubbed "patagials".
-They have been proposed to represent either modified gastralia (unmodified gastralia are also present on the skeleton) or novel bone ossifications.
+They have been proposed to represent either modified gastralia (unmodified gastralia are also present on the skeleton) or novel bone ossifications (the latter interpretation being favoured in recent publications).
 These rise in length posteriorly until the eighth and longest patagial, with subsequent patagials gradually decreasing in size.
+Weigeltisaurus is suggested to differ from Coelurosauravus in proportions of the skull, neck, trunk and patagials.

+Paleobiology

+Like other weigeltisaurs, Weigeltisaurus is thought to have been an arboreal (tree-dwelling) insectivore.